danielbodnar/awesome-stars/README.md

 - [thomiceli/opengist](https://github.com/thomiceli/opengist) - Self-hosted pastebin powered by Git, open-source alternative to Github Gist.
 - [ArcadeData/arcadedb](https://github.com/ArcadeData/arcadedb) - ArcadeDB Multi-Model Database, one DBMS that supports SQL, Cypher, Gremlin, HTTP/JSON, MongoDB and Redis.
 ArcadeDB is a conceptual fork of OrientDB, the first Multi-Model DBMS.
 ArcadeDB supports Vecto
 - [play-with-docker/play-with-docker](https://github.com/play-with-docker/play-with-docker) - You know it, you use it, now it's time to improve it.
 PWD!.
-- [phasehq/console](https://github.com/phasehq/console) - End-to-End encrypted application secrets and configuration management for developers.
+- [phasehq/console](https://github.com/phasehq/console) - Application secrets and configuration management for developers.
 - [SplitmediaLabsLimited/devctl](https://github.com/SplitmediaLabsLimited/devctl) - Easily start developing in monorepos with docker-compose
 - [bezkoder/docker-compose-nodejs-postgres](https://github.com/bezkoder/docker-compose-nodejs-postgres) - Dockerize Nodejs Express and postgres example - Nodejs connect Postgresql using Docker Compose
 - [edm00se/simple-docker-compose-node-redis-demo](https://github.com/edm00se/simple-docker-compose-node-redis-demo) - A simplistic docker-compose example, mirroring the one in the docker-compose docs, but with node instead of python.